hoffmaao/PolarRover/Software/README.md

 ## Control method

 For serial control (non-autonomous), we use a wireless xbox controller.
-Eventually, I'd like to integrate cellular communication with compatability for both OS and Android.
+Eventually, we will integrate cellular communication with compatability for both OS and Android.